Education & Academic Accomplishments

 Undergraduate: Bachelors of Science in Industrial and Organizational Psychology from Nelson Mandela Metropolitan University

 Graduate: Master’s of Science in Clinical Psychology from Northeastern University

-She attended graduate school at Northeastern University, where she eventually became a Licensed Mental Health Counselor (LMHC).
-Next, she completed her post-master’s clinical work at McLean Hospital’s OCDI.
-She advanced to working as a behavioral therapist, admissions manager and finally being at the forefront of creating the admissions department.
+Kim’s clinical interests relate to the integration of mindfulness into current behavioral treatments for anxiety.
+Her training and clinical experience working at the OCD Institute (OCDI) at McLean Hospital/Harvard Medical School taught her both about the gold-standard treatment for OCD as well as effective clinic operations.
+She worked as a behavioral therapist, admissions manager, and finally as a cofounder of the OCDI admissions department.
 She began working part-time at CBTeam in 2017, full-time in 2018, and soon became a partner in January 2020.
-Kim wanted to figure out a way to combine business, family, and care.
-She found that in CBTeam.
+Kim wanted to figure out a way to combine business, family, and compassionate care.
+She found that balance in CBTeam.

 Kim is currently doing an intensive two-year program called the Mindfulness Meditation Teacher Certification Program (MMTCP) after finding mindfulness meditation a few years ago to manage her debilitating chronic pain due to slowly progressing muscular dystrophy called FSHD.
-Mindfulness meditation has changed her life, and her passion is to help others.
-“I had found teachings and practices that train the heart and mind in unconditional and loving presence.”
+Mindfulness meditation has changed her life, and her passion is to help others access the healing powers of meditation.
+She leads weekly mindfulness practice for all CBTeam staff.

 Getting to Know Kim